raphaelcoeffic/horus_frk/README.md

 --------------------------------------------------------------------------------
 0x001B5EC4  00 00 00 00 00 00 00 00 00 00 10 3C 2E 00 00 00 |...........<....|

+In this firmware, the length seems to be encoded after the firmware, so let's have a look at it.

 Check epilog:
 -------------

+Here we want to look at the 16 bytes after the firmware, which is why we use the end offset (0x1C7ED4).

 $ binwalk -W -l 16 -o 0x1C7ED4 X12S_mode1_NEU_1603_frtx.bin